 Hey, everyone!
-I’m Susan Williamson, DVM, and I’m happy to be sharing some chicken health tips and tricks with you today.
+I’m Susan Williamson, DVM, and I’m happy to be sharing some chicken care tips and tricks with you today.

 I’m a 2002 Virginia-Maryland Regional College of Veterinary Medicine graduate where I studied mixed animal medicine.
 I grew up on a small farm, and I myself own a small farm.

 I breed Swedish Flower Hens and various rare breeds of waterfowl, miniature Nubian goats, American Guinea Hogs, and Great Pyrenees livestock guardian dogs, along with keeping alpacas and Arabian horses.
 My husband and I have four boys we homeschool.
 Currently, I work as a relief veterinarian.

 That’s pretty awesome!
 I’m so jealous of all those farm animals plus working AND homeschooling four boys.
 I’m super impressed!

 Chickens are the new backyard pet, thanks to their gentle natures, ease of management and the delicious fresh eggs.
 But that means many new chicken owners have questions…lots of questions.

 Most of the time, chickens require very little care and illnesses are less common in a well-maintained coop.
 Hopefully, you’ll be buying your chickens gifts more often than taking care of then when they’re sick.

 But it’s necessary to be able to identify symptoms of chicken illness in your flock.
 So let’s go over some ways to determine if a bird is sick.